Gino Lupini

-Gino Lupini is a retired South African-Italian professional rugby union player who played in the top domestic Italian league Top10 and for Italy Sevens in 10 competitions, making 43 match appearances.
+Gino Neil Lupini is a retired South African-Italian professional rugby union player, educator and author.
+He played in the top domestic Italian league Top10 and for Italy Sevens in 10 competitions, making 43 match appearances.

-Early life

-He was born in Cape Town, where he grew up and went to Sweet Valley Primary School where he was elected as first team rugby captain.
-Lupini then joined his two older brothers at SACS high school in Newlands, the oldest school in South Africa, close to Newlands Stadium.

 Rugby

 After having two very successful years in the first 15 at South African College Schools (2011-2012), he was selected to join the Italian under 20 squad ahead of the 2013 IRB Junior World Rugby Trophy (Did not take part due to injury).